sigasi/sigasi_insights/releasenotes/sigasi-4.01.md

 Sigasi Studio 4.1 introduces a convenient way to work with **VUnit**, **name convention checking for SystemVerilog** and many more new and noteworthy changes.

 # VUnit
+[xprt_only]

 [VUnit](https://vunit.github.io/) is an open source **unit testing framework** for VHDL and SystemVerilog.
 VUnit helps you to *write* tests more easily and *run* them frequently.

 Sigasi Studio now has a convenient way to *manage* VUnit projects as well as allowing you to *run* and *inspect test results* straight from the IDE.

-TODO add link to video
+Check [this video][/screencasts/vunit] for an introduction to VUnit in Sigasi Studio

 ## Edit VUnit Project

 When you import a VUnit project (**File > Import... > Sigasi > Import a VUnit project**) or add VUnit support to an existing project (Right click project, **Configure > Add VUnit support**), Sigasi Studio runs VUnit in the background and automatically adds the correct libraries to your project.
 It also shows error markers in the VUnit script (`run.py`) if anything goes wrong.
 [![VUnit project](/releasenotes/4.1/vunit_project.png "VUnit project")](/releasenotes/4.1/vunit_project.png)

 ## Run VUnit Tests